club-finder-manoa/club-finder-manoa.github.io/index.md

 ## **From mockup to production**

-Club Finder Manoa is meant to illustrate the use of Meteor for developing an initial proof-of-concept prototype.
 For a production application, several additional security-related changes must be implemented:

 * Use of email-based password specification for users, and/or use of an alternative authentication mechanism.
 * Use of https so that passwords are sent in encrypted format.
 * Removal of the insecure package, and the addition of Meteor Methods to replace client-side DB updates.

-(Note that these changes do not need to be implemented for ICS 314, although they are relatively straightforward to accomplish.)

 ## **Continuous Integration**